Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Exploring Dogs' Impact on Grass

-Dogs have a significant effect on your lawn's health and appearance: from urine spots to digging behaviors.
+Dogs significantly affect your lawn's health and appearance: from urine spots to digging behaviors.

 Dog Urine and Its Effects on Grass Health

 When dogs pee on the grass, it can lead to yellow spots.
-The reason is their urine has a lot of nitrogen, which acts as a fertilizer.
+Their urine contains a lot of nitrogen, which acts as a fertilizer.

 As the water in their pee evaporates, what's left behind is a high concentration of nitrogen.
 If left untreated, the grass will appear brown at the center and green at the edges where the nitrogen is less concentrated, which leaves those nasty yellow marks.